LensPlaysGames/CMake_OpenGLBasics/README.md

 This command should try to download the submodule repository from origin master, which is the default repository branch.

+Some poeple have had success using the following commands: \
+`git submodule sync` \
+`git submodule update --init`

 If for some reason, git still won't pull the submodule's repository to your machine, you can always do it yourself by cloning the repository directly. \
 `git clone https://github.com/Perlmint/glew-cmake` \
 `git clone https://github.com/glfw/glfw` \